kubernetes/kubernetes/test/kubemark/pre-existing/README.md

 - A set of Kubernetes control plane components running in a VM

 **Kubernetes Cluster**
-- A real Kubernetes Cluster that has master and minions.
+- A real Kubernetes Cluster that has master and nodes.
 The hollow-node pods are run in this cluster, but appear as nodes to the Kubemark Master

 ## Introduction